Saint-Romain

 Vineyard

 Pretty village overlooking la Côte de Beaune and turning its back on the vineyards of les Hautes Côtes.
-Planted on brown and limestone soil where the rock is deep, the vines have to be brought to a certain maturity obtained at the end of the season.
+Planted on brown limestone soil where the rock is deep, the grapes have to be brought to a certain maturity obtained at the end of the season.
 Our vintage is produced from the terroirs of En Poillange, La Perrière, Combe Bazin, en Chevrot and Sous le Château.

 Wine-Growing method : Sustainable